gol3tron/gol3tron.github.io/index.md

 #
 layout: home
 ---
+Hello!
+Welcome to my online [CV](https://gol3tron.github.io/cv), blog and portfolio!
+Thanks for visiting!

-View this repository on [github](https://github.com/gol3tron/gol3tron.github.io).
+You can view this repository on [github](https://github.com/gol3tron/gol3tron.github.io).
+It was created with the [minima](https://github.com/jekyll/minima) theme using [Jekyll](https://jekyllrb.com/).